Chapter 1 - General

 h.
 Aircraft shall have the right of way at all times and in all locations on the airport.

 i.
-Motor vehicles shall give way to taxing aircraft, pedestrians, emergency equipment, and snow plows at all times.
+Motor vehicles shall give way to taxiing aircraft, pedestrians, emergency equipment, and snow plows at all times.

 j.
-Motor vehicles may not proceed closer than 100 feet to a taxing aircraft and may not pass a taxing aircraft.
+Motor vehicles may not proceed closer than 100 feet to a taxiing aircraft and may not pass a taxiing aircraft.

 k.
 Motor vehicles may park in a tie-down area only if the space is leased by the vehicle owner.